uropb11/uropb11/README.md

 📨 Contact

 Not accepting randos.
-If we've had a weird conversation or someone vouches for you, send a voice note or an encrypted psychic scream to uropb1@hotmail.com.
+If we've had a weird conversation or someone vouches for you, send a note or an encrypted psychic scream to uropb1@hotmail.com.

 🧾 Business Model